burrsutter/docker_tutorial/readme.md

 1) **boot2docker version**

-boot2docker upgrade (optional)

 ![Alt text](/screenshots/virtualbox_before_boot2docker.png?raw=true "VirtualBox Before")

-note: VirtualBox installed prior to boot2docker has no mention of boot2docker until we use "boot2docker init"
+Note: VirtualBox installed prior to boot2docker has no mention of boot2docker until we use "boot2docker init".
+Also, if you have previously installed boot2docker, you can often use "boot2docker upgrade" to simply update to the latest version.

 2) **boot2docker init**
 ![Alt text](/screenshots/boot2docker_init.png?raw=true "boot2docker init")